arend-lang/site/src/documentation/index.md

 - [Gitter](https://gitter.im/arend-lang/community)
 - [Zulip](https://arend-lang.zulipchat.com/)

-We welcome question about the Arend language, the IntelliJ Arend plugin, the libraries and this website there.
+We welcome questions about the Arend language, the IntelliJ Arend plugin, the libraries and this website there.

 ## Videos